Home Compare SBAC vs SPG

 Growth

-Both rank well on growth, but Simon Property Group, Inc. still sits higher.
+On profitability, the edge is clear — both rank well, but Simon Property Group, Inc. sits noticeably higher.

 Growth — Dominant Gap